Data Acquisition System Block Diagram

 • Microphone for sound measurements.

-Multiplexer: The multiplexer receives multiple analog inputs and provides a single output signal according to the requirements.
+The multiplexer receives multiple analog inputs and provides a single output signal according to the requirements.

 If a separate channel is used for each quantity, the cost of installation, maintenance, and periodic replacement becomes high.
 Therefore, a single channel is used which is shared by various quantities.

-After the conversion of data into digital form, it is displayed with the help of oscilloscopes, numerical displays, panel meters to monitor the complete system.
+After the conversion of data into digital form, it is displayed with the help of oscilloscopes, numerical displays, and panel meters to monitor the complete system.

 Also, the data can be either permanently or temporarily stored or recorded according to the requirement.
-The data is recorded on optical, ultraviolet, stylus or ink recorders for future use.
+The data is recorded on optical, ultraviolet, stylus, or ink recorders for future use.

 Objectives of Data Acquisition System